-The senior accounting officer (SAO) regime was introduced by FA 2009, Sch 46 with the aim of ensuring that qualifying companies have adequate tax accounting arrangements in place so that the correct tax liabilities are reported to HMRC.
+The senior accounting officer (SAO) regime ensures that qualifying companies have adequate tax accounting arrangements in place so that the correct tax liabilities are notified to HMRC.

 The regime was brought in to reinforce the risk assessment approach to large businesses that HMRC uses.
 It brings personal accountability to senior finance personnel for the failures of a company to furnish timely and accurate tax returns.

-This guidance note covers the background to the legislation, specifically who is the SAO, the companies within the regulations, the taxes covered and notification of the SAO.
+This guidance note covers the background to the legislation, specifically what taxes are covered by the SAO regime, who can be an SAO, how to make a notification, what constitutes a qualifying company for SAO purposes and so on.
 This note should be read in conjunction with the Duties of an SAO and Penalties for breaches of SAO rules guidance notes.